ucsb-cs156/OLD-website-originial-repo/_topics/git_commit_messages.md

 indent: true
 ---

+# Articles on how to write a good commit message

 | Date | Title | Author |
 |------|-------|--------|
 | Aug 31, 2014 | [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) | [Chris Beams](http://chris.beams.io) |